sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

 ### Why You should use it

-This library was created for providing easy and fast way to integrate with containers in test cases.
-This works perfectly, with all kinds of data layers (like DB) and external services.
-The main principle here is to be as close to production environment as possible, this could detect bugs on development level.
-Testcontainers creates opportunities to discover new things, and it simplifies way of experiment with them.
-The main problem here is time, it takes a while to spin up a container, and it takes even more time when we don't have docker image that we want to use (it has to download it first).
-It could be beneficially to creates test cases, that can re-use container.
-Another thing is to pre-download image in docker.
-Despite that, this is a powerful tool that can rise quality of Your code.
+This library was created for providing an easy and fast way to integrate with containers in test cases.
+It works perfectly, with all kinds of data layers (like DB) and external services.
+The main principle here is to be as close to the production environment as possible.
+It could detect bugs on the development level.
+Testcontainers create opportunities to discover new things, and it simplifies the way of experimenting with them.
+The main problem here is time.
+It takes a while to spin up a container, and even more when we don't have the downloaded Docker image that we want to use (it has to download first).
+It could be beneficial to create test cases, that can re-use running containers.
+Another thing is to pre-download
+Docker image.
+Despite that, this is a powerful tool that can rise the quality of Your code.
 For more details check Testcontainers [documentation](https://www.testcontainers.org/quickstart/spock_quickstart/).

 # Real world example

-Now, let's see how we can combine those 3 tools and use them in some real world example.
-Assume that we have some cloth shop and the owners wants to create shopping application.
-One of the features need to be search engine for products, it should have ability to quickly find items using full-text search.
-The suitable solution here, would be Elasticsearch.
+Now, let's see how we can combine those 3 tools and use them in some real-world example.
+Assume that we have a clothing shop and the owners want to create an application for it.
+One of the features that need to be done is a search engine for products.
+It should have the ability to quickly find items using a full-text search.
+The suitable solution here would be Elasticsearch.
-Client also want to create and apply some discounts with different politics e.g. using code or item based discounts.
+The client also wants to create some discounts with different politics e.g. using code or item-based discounts.
+If there are two applicable discounts, the service should take the one with the lowest price.
 Let's create some code for those requirements:

 ```java